chenpf1025/IDN/README.md

 # Beyond Class-Conditional Assumption: A Primary Attempt to Combat Instance-Dependent Label Noise.
 This is the official repository for the paper [Beyond Class-Conditional Assumption: A Primary Attempt to Combat Instance-Dependent Label Noise](https://arxiv.org/abs/2012.05458).
-(Accepted by AAAI 2021).
+(AAAI 2021).
 In this paper, one of the contributions is to provide rigorous motivations for studying instance-dependent label noise.
 ```
-@article{chen2020beyond,
+@inproceedings{chen2021beyond,
   title={Beyond Class-Conditional Assumption: A Primary Attempt to Combat Instance-Dependent Label Noise.},
   author={Chen, Pengfei and Ye, Junjie and Chen, Guangyong and Zhao, Jingwei and Heng, Pheng-Ann},
-  journal={arXiv preprint arXiv:2012.05458},
+  journal={Proceedings of the AAAI Conference on Artificial Intelligence},
-  year={2020}
+  year={2021}
 }
 ```